linirad/Interactive-Data-Vis-Fall2025/src/lab_2/index.md

 })
 ```

-<b>FINDING</b> Based on the expected attendance for upcoming events in 2026, the plot shows the projected staffing load as per current staffing levels.
-The plot shows that the top 3 stations that will require staffing help are
+<b>FINDING</b> Based on the expected attendance for upcoming events in 2026, the plot shows the projected staffing load per staff using current staffing levels.
+The plot shows that the top 3 stations that will require staffing help are Canal St, 34th St. Penn Station and 23 St.

 <!-- ```js
 Plot.plot({